-The MAP Request Form is closed for the spring 2023 semester.
+The MAP Request Form is now closed.

 If you would like to collect your own student feedback, please see our Guidelines for Implementing Your Own Mid-Semester Assessment (available on OneDrive with a UMass account).
 If you have any questions about the MAP program, please contact Beth Lisi at firstname.lastname@example.org